ThatOneCalculator/DiscordRPCMaker/README.md

 <details>
     <summary markdown="span">Are you having trouble with this step?
 Click me!</summary>

+On macOS, you may be prompted to install a seperate package.
+Install it.

-Type all of these lines seperately:
+If that still doesn't work (or you're on Windows or Linux), type all of these lines seperately:
   ```sh
   npm i -g discord-rpc
   npm i -g syncprompt